rvalero-next/design-patterns/README.md

 ## Kata 2: Cat API & Cat Kpis

-It is a simple application to train the use of the DoubleTest Pattern and the Dessing patterns in general.
+It is a simple application to train the use of the DoubleTest Pattern and the design patterns in general.

 For this Kata run mvn install (./mvnw install or mvn install) of both projects and go to the CatKpis README.md to see the TODO list.